JUNE 2018 to FEBRUARY 2019

-Advocacy carried out by dedicated NCCC volunteers in the last six months to protect and preserve the North Cascades lands, waters, plants, and wildlife.
+Advocacy carried out by dedicated N3C volunteers to protect and preserve the North Cascades lands, waters, plants, and wildlife.

 EXPANDING, ESTABLISHING, and PROTECTING WILDERNESS AREAS